U.M. ARMY is celebrating 40 years in ministry! Our program has grown but our mission is still the same.

 Our National Program Team develops a theologically sound annual program to be used at all programs nationwide.
 Young people return to U.M.
 ARMY year after year because our programs provide the opportunity to impact the world around them and the encouragement to build relationships with neighbors in need, new friends and positive adult role models.
 Participants realize the power of God’s love as they mature into strong Christian leaders.
 Many will become leaders in the U.M.
 ARMY program.
 Some may choose careers in ministry settings.
 All will remember their time at U.M.
 ARMY their whole life long.

 U.M.
 ARMY is celebrating 40 years in ministry!
 We began in 1979, when thirty six youth and adults from three Houston churches held the first U.M.
 ARMY mission week in Athens, TX.
 Since that time we have grown to over 60 programs nationally each year.
-We have established regions in Texas and the Northeastern United States.
-We are continuing to grow in Florida, Kentucky, Louisiana, Mississippi and Virginia.
+We have established regions throughout Texas, Louisiana, the North East and Mid-Atlantic regions of United States.
+We are continuing to grow in Florida, Kentucky, and Mississippi.
 Each year we identify growth areas and work to bring U.M.
 ARMY to additional regions and communities.

 In most areas local churches host our mission programs.
 Recent partnerships with United Methodist camp and retreat centers have expanded our offerings.
 Participants eat, sleep, enjoy fellowship and worship at host locations.
 They are divided into work teams of four to six youth with adult support for the week’s work.
 U.M.
 ARMY requires that church groups bring 2 adults for every 5 youth.
 Preparation, safety and teamwork are priorities for all participants.